 Status in 2026: the weakest first class product among the genuine fleet-wide operators.
 British Airways First on the 777-300ER, 787-9, and 787-10 fleet features lie-flat beds and direct aisle access but lacks the sliding door enclosures of competing first class products.
 The First cabin is meaningfully less differentiated from the Club Suite business class product than other airlines' first class versus business class differential.

-The practical infrastructure beyond first class
+The infrastructure beyond first class

 Frequently asked questions